README.md

 Reasons about tasksYesYesYesYes

-For a comparison against the broader agent ecosystem (AutoGen, CrewAI, n8n, LangGraph) and a list of active forks running in production, see SHOWCASE.md.
+For a comparison against the broader ecosystem (AutoGen, CrewAI, n8n, LangGraph) and active forks in production, see SHOWCASE.md.
+For products built on Aeon, see ECOSYSTEM.md.

 Autonomy spectrum